samjulien/blog/_posts/2017-12-20-developing-npm-packages.markdown

 - 2016-11-21-building-and-authenticating-nodejs-apps
 ---

 **TL;DR:** In this article, we are going to learn what tools we should take advantage of when developing NPM packages.
-We will start from scratch.
-We will create a GitHub Repository to host our package, then we will look into interesting and important topics.
-For example, we will talk about IDEs, we will configure ESLint in our project, we will publish the package on NPM, and we will even integrate a continuous integration tool.
-[The code that gave life to this article can be found in this GitHub repository](https://github.com/brunokrebs/masks-js).
+We will start from scratch and create a GitHub Repository to host our package, then we will look into interesting and important topics.
+For example, we will talk about IDEs, we will configure ESLint in our project, we will publish the package on NPM and into the registry, and we will even integrate a continuous integration tool.
+The code that gave life to this article can be found in [this GitHub repository](https://github.com/brunokrebs/masks-js).

 ## <span id="what-we-will-build"></span>What NPM Package Will We Build

-After following all the steps shown in this article, we will have our own package published in [the NPM official repository](https://www.npmjs.com/).
+After following all the steps shown in this article, we will have [our own package published in the NPM package registry](https://www.npmjs.com/package/masks-js).
 The features that this package will support (and how to build them) are not the focus of this article.
-There are plenty of great tutorials out there that can teach us how to develop in Node.js.
-The focus here are the processes and the tools that we can use to build great packages.
+There are plenty of great tutorials out there that can teach us [how to develop in Node.js](https://auth0.com/blog/building-and-authenticating-nodejs-apps/).
+The focus here are the processes and the tools that we can use to build great NPM packages.

-Nevertheless, to give a heads up, we are going to build and publish a NPM package that masks raw digits into US phones.
+Nevertheless, to give a heads up, we are going to build and publish an NPM package that masks raw digits into US phones.
 For example, if we pass `1234567890` to the package, it will return `(543) 126-0987`.

 The following list gives an overview of the topics that we are going to cover in this article: